Lake Shelbyville Illinois Dam & Spillway

 More than 40 years later, the Dam acts the heart of a Midwesterner’s playground, and continues to stand strong while playing it’s important role in controlling floods across the Kaskaskia River Valley.

-The Lake Shelbyville Dam and Lake Shelbyville have become a destination for millions of visitors yearly who enjoy the likes of camping, boating, fishing, hiking, biking, horseback riding, and snowmobiling.
+The dam and lake have become a destination for millions of visitors yearly who enjoy the likes of camping, boating, fishing, hiking, biking, horseback riding, and snowmobiling.

 Public tours of the Shelbyville Dam are available Memorial Day through Labor Day taking place on Saturday’s at 3 pm, Sunday 1 pm.
 Tours start at the Lake Shelbyville Visitor Center.